capensis/canopsis/doc/sakura/administrator-guide/cat/connectors.rst

 These commands are triggered from the canopsis user interface buttons thanks to a fabric program that runs remote commands thanks to the ssh key exchange.

-These actions are available from the command script in the cat package, and it's location is the following: ``[CAT_SOURCES_LOCATION]/connector-interfaces/cat-nagios`` This script have to be copied where the program is in the path of the user on the remote machine ``/usr/bin/cat-nagios for example``.
+These actions are available from the command script in the CAT package, and it's location is the following: ``[CAT_SOURCES_LOCATION]/connector-interfaces/cat-nagios`` This script have to be copied where the program is in the path of the user on the remote machine ``/usr/bin/cat-nagios for example``.
 This have to be done in order to allow a fabric remote commands to find the script and run it properly.

 Connector module setup
 ----------------------

-Now it is time to setup the connector module itself. in the Canopsis CAT source folder run the follwing command : ``sudo ./build-install.sh -o connectors -d /path_to_canopsis_sources``
+Now it is time to setup the connector module itself. in the Canopsis CAT source folder run the following command : ``sudo ./build-install.sh -o connectors -d /path_to_canopsis_sources``

 This command will install the connectors module that installs an engine, some webservice routes, a fabfile that enable remote commands and the webcore module enabling the connector list and action management display.